nova-pkgs/python/Doc/tutorial/errors.rst

    >>> '2' + 2
    Traceback (most recent call last):
      File "<stdin>", line 1, in <module>
-   TypeError: Can't convert 'int' object to str implicitly
+   TypeError: cannot concatenate 'str' and 'int' objects

 The last line of the error message indicates what happened.
 Exceptions come in different types, and the type is printed as part of the message: the types in